How to Do Local Keyword Research: Step-by-step

 Local keyword research is a process conducted by local businesses to find the search terms that consumers in the local area use when searching for nearby local businesses, products, and services.
 It helps local businesses to correctly target their SEO efforts so they are more visible to local consumers in their moment of intent.

-Basing your keyword selection on guesswork opens you up to the risk of using incorrect terms, having to narrow a keyword base, and failing to account for all variations of relevant search phrases.
+However, you must follow a good process when identifying keywords.
+Basing your keyword selection on guesswork exposes you to the risk of using incorrect terms, having to narrow a keyword base, and failing to account for all variations of relevant search phrases.

 Put Your Rankings on the Map.
 Literally.